 Sporadic: These situations have no pattern or order to them and could be for projects, special caseloads, and other similar situations where an employee is needed for a short period of time, or off and on or on an occasional basis over a period of time.
 The expected duration is from 6 to 9 months with an absolute outside limit of one year from the initial date of hire.
 These positions are usually less than 40 hours a week.

-- An exception may be made in a case of difficult recruitment, for outstanding qualifications, or for a former classified employee who is returning to service as a temporary to perform work comparable to a previous classified position.
+• An exception may be made in a case of difficult recruitment, for outstanding qualifications, or for a former classified employee who is returning to service as a temporary to perform work comparable to a previous classified position.
+The hire into range policy 12.2 is followed for hiring temporary employees above pay grade minimum.